 - Turn the crown counterclockwise (toward you), which will allow the crown to pop out to the first position.

 - Once the crown is out, rotate the stem clockwise (away from you) 30-40 times to wind your watch.
-Don’t worry about overwinding it—you may feel some resistance when it’s fully wound, but further winding will not harm it.
+Don’t worry about over winding it.
+You may feel some resistance, but keep in mind you can’t overwind an automatic watch like you can a manual.

-- When you’re done winding, make sure to screw the crown all the way in to seal it from water.
+- Lastly, make sure to screw the crown all the way back in to maintain its water resistance.

 Why Wind Your Watch?

-But ultimately, it’s normal for a mechanical watch to gain or lose a few seconds daily.
-According to COSC (Contrôle Officiel Suisse des Chronomètres) standards, a watch should lose no more than 4 seconds per day and gain no more than 6 seconds (if your watch is -4/+6 seconds per day, you’re in the clear).
-If your watch falls just outside of the COSC regulations, it’s not a cause for concern—it’s okay for modern mechanical watches to lose or gain upward of 15 seconds per day.
+Winding your watch periodically, even if you wear it regularly, will help it keep better time.
+For instance, if your watch is losing or gaining time consistently every day, you may just need to wind it more regularly.
+However, keep in mind that it’s normal for a mechanical watch to gain or lose a few seconds daily.
+According to COSC (Contrôle Officiel Suisse des Chronomètres) standards, a watch should lose no more than 4 seconds per day and gain no more than 6 seconds.
+So, if your watch is -4/+6 seconds per day, you’re in the clear.
+If your watch falls just outside of the COSC regulations, it’s not a cause for concern.
+It just means you might want to wind your watch more frequently.

-Opinions differ as to how often you should get your watch serviced, but your Rolex should be serviced by a watchmaker about every 7-10 years.
-If it’s still losing significant time, take it to an authorized Rolex service center.
-A certified watchmaker can tell you what’s wrong with it and possibly save you major money by conducting the repair on-site before you ship it off to Rolex for hundreds (or thousands) of dollars.
+Opinions differ as to how often you should get your watch serviced.
+We recommend you have your Rolex serviced by a watchmaker about every 7-10 years.
+However, if you notice your watch is losing or gaining significant time, don’t wait for your next service interval.
+Take it to an authorized Rolex service center and have it checked out by the professionals.
+A certified watchmaker can tell you if there’s something wrong with your watch.
+This might save you hundreds or thousands of dollars by conducting the repair on-site before you ship it to Rolex.

-And if you don’t want to have to manually wind your watch every day, look into purchasing a watch winder.
-Watch winders keep your watch wound and they double as a storage container when your watch is not in use.
+One final tip: if you don’t want to have to worry about wearing your watch daily or winding your watch regularly, look into purchasing a watch winder.
+Watch winders don’t just keep your watch wound.
+They also double as a storage container when your watch isn’t in use.

 Editor’s Note: This article was originally published on February 8, 2013.
-We have updated it for relevance and clarity.
+We have updated it in June of 2019 for relevance and clarity.